Mission & History

 Recent studies of community controlled, non-profit housing developments have concluded that the value of property near these developments typically increases.
 By rehabbing formerly abandoned buildings, and occupying them with a stable tenant base, we increase local property values, improve the social and economic climate of the community, and make a better neighborhood for all.

 Most recently OTRCH has focused on developing permanent and transitional supportive housing for homeless individuals.
-OTRCH currently has 65 units of supportive housing, with another 15 units of senior supportive housing projected to be complete in mid 2014.
+OTRCH currently has 65 units of supportive housing, with another 15 units of senior supportive housing.